 The site has good access directly from a main travel route and has a nearby bus stop on Yarm Road.
+The Yarm Road links to the nearby A66.

 Risk of contamination is unknown but likely due to past industrial uses.